iztanpy/hacknroll-frontend/README.md

 Frontend to the sos.sg application.
-The frontend repository is available [here](https://github.com/sbhbenjamin/sos.sg-backend)
+The backend repository is available [here](https://github.com/sbhbenjamin/sos.sg-backend)